Donald Burrows (musicologist)

-Donald James Burrows (born 28 December 1945, in London) is Professor of Music at the Open University, and a leading scholar of the music of George Frideric Handel.
+Donald James Burrows (born 28 December 1945, in London) is a musicologist and a leading scholar of the music of George Frideric Handel.
+Until his retirement, he was professor of music at the Open University.

-He read History and Music at Trinity Hall, Cambridge (BA 1968; PGCE 1969; MA 1971).
+He read history and music at Trinity Hall, Cambridge (BA 1968; PGCE 1969; MA 1971).
 He completed his PhD at the Open University in 1981.
 He is vice-president of the Händel-Gesellschaft, and chairman of the Handel Institute.